Phil Shoenfelt: As a musician

-Phil Shoenfelt also collaborated with Nikki Sudden.
+Shoenfelt also collaborated with Nikki Sudden.
 On Sudden's 1997/1998 European tour, Shoenfelt was the lead guitarist.
-After the tour ended Sudden and Shoenfelt went into a Berlin studio and recorded Golden Vanity, which was finally released in 2009 by UK label Easy Action Records.
+After the tour ended, Sudden and Shoenfelt went into a Berlin studio and recorded Golden Vanity, which was finally released in 2009 by UK label Easy Action Records.

 Phil Shoenfelt & Southern Cross released their fourth studio album Paranoia.com on 1 November 2010.
-This album contains nine original songs and a cover version of Iggy Pop & The Stooges' "Open Up And Bleed".
+This album contains nine original songs and a cover version of Iggy Pop & the Stooges' "Open Up and Bleed".

-Together with the Australian ex-pat musicians Chris Hughes and Dave Allen, Shoenfelt formed a new band called Dim Locator in 2011 – named after a Rowland S. Howard song on The Birthday Party's Junkyard LP.
-Based in Berlin, Dim Locator play a heavy, repetitive, riff-based rock music, inspired by 1970s kraut rock bands such as Can, Neu and La Düsseldorf.
+Together with the Australian ex-pat musicians Chris Hughes and Dave Allen, Shoenfelt formed a new band called Dim Locator in 2011 – named after a Rowland S. Howard song on the Birthday Party's Junkyard LP.
+Based in Berlin, Dim Locator plays heavy, repetitive, riff-based rock music, inspired by 1970s kraut rock bands such as Can, Neu and La Düsseldorf.

-Shoenfelt's most recent release is a vinyl album called Under The Radar on German label Last Year's Youth.
-Under The Radar is a partial career retrospective spanning the years 1981 to 1997.
+Shoenfelt's most recent release is a vinyl album called Under the Radar on German label Last Year's Youth.
+Under the Radar is a partial career retrospective spanning the years 1981 to 1997.
 It includes previously unreleased rarities, such as Khmer Rouge's appearance at the 1981 White Columns Noise Fest, a nine-day festival of New York noise bands curated by Thurston Moore of Sonic Youth.

-On 10 January 2020 Shoenfelt's new solo studio album Cassandra Lied was released by the German label Sireena Records.
-The album was recorded between August 2018 and November 2019 in Prague.
-Shoenfelt was contributed by several musicians such as Kristof Hahn (Swans), Marcia Schofield (ex-The Fall), Chris Hughes (Hugo Race & The True Spirit) and Eva Turnová.
+On 10 January 2020, Shoenfelt's new solo studio album Cassandra Lied was released by the German label Sireena Records.
+The album was recorded between August 2018 and November 2019 in Prague, with contributions from several musicians such as Kristof Hahn (Swans), Marcia Schofield (ex-the Fall), Chris Hughes (Hugo Race & the True Spirit) and Eva Turnová.

 As an author

 As well as being a singer/songwriter, Shoenfelt is a published and awarded author with books translated in several languages.
-His autobiographical novel Junkie Love won the "Firecracker Alternative Books Award" (2002) in New York.
-The novel is available in the original English, as well as in Czech and Italian translation.
+His autobiographical novel Junkie Love won the Firecracker Alternative Book Award (2002) in New York.
+The novel is available in the original English, as well as in Czech and Italian translations.
 An extract has appeared in Erotika – Drogen und Sexualitat by German philosopher Wolfgang Sterneck, along texts by Charles Bukowski, W. S. Burroughs, Nick Cave, Irvine Welsh, Marilyn Manson and others.

 He has also written the afterword for the Czech edition of Nick Cave's book And the Ass Saw the Angel ("A uzřela oslice anděla", 1995).